The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Results

 \section{Results}

-This section is devoted to discuss the impact of topology on the determination of the strong coupling by comparing results obtained using the standard and the PTBC algorithms.
-Following the strategy described in Sec.~\ref{sec:strategy}, we aim at performing the first step in the scaling sequence connecting $\mu_\had$ with $2\mu_\had$ using both the projected and unprojected couplings, as determined with PTBC and with the standard algorithms.
+In this section, we discuss the impact of topology on the determination of the strong coupling by comparing results obtained using the standard and the PTBC algorithms.
+Following the strategy described in Sec.~\ref{sec:strategy}, we perform the first step in the scaling sequence connecting $\mu_\had$ with $2\mu_\had$ using both the projected and non-projected couplings, as determined with PTBC and the standard algorithms.
 This first step reproduces the one used in Ref.~\cite{Bribian:2021cmg} to determine the $\Lambda$-parameter.
 The idea is the following: